digital-asset/daml/triggers/simulations/overview.rst

 Scheduling Heartbeat Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, trigger processes do not receive heartbeat messages - an explicit wrapper process (i.e. ``TriggerTimer.singleMessage`` or ``TriggerTimer.messageWithFixedDelay``) is required in order to schedule the sending heartbeat messages.
+By default, trigger processes do not receive heartbeat messages - an explicit wrapper process (i.e. ``TriggerTimer.singleMessage`` or ``TriggerTimer.messageWithFixedDelay``) is required in order to schedule the sending of heartbeat messages.

 For example, to have a trigger process receive heartbeat messages every second, we would use: